SFauth/AAC-using-large-language-models/README.md

 ### 5. Zero-Shot Image Captioning:

 <span id='image_captioning_experiment'/>
+- Go to https://github.com/cdjkim/audiocaps/tree/master/dataset, download val.csv and test.csv and put them into data/AudioCaps/
+- Run process_AudioCaps.py to prepare the data
 #### 5.1.
 Implementation of Experiments:
 To ensure the reproductity of our work, we provide all related resources to implement our experiments on the task of zero-shot image captioning.
 Please refer more details [[here]](https://github.com/yxuansu/MAGIC/tree/main/image_captioning).